apache/arrow/docs/source/format/CDeviceDataInterface.rst

 The structure has the following fields:

-.. c:member:: int (*ArrowAsyncDeviceStreamHandler.on_schema)(struct ArrowAsyncDeviceStreamHandler*, struct ArrowSchema*, const char*)
+.. c:member:: int (*ArrowAsyncDeviceStreamHandler.on_schema)(struct ArrowAsyncDeviceStreamHandler*, struct ArrowSchema*)

     *Mandatory.* Handler for receiving the schema of the stream.
 All incoming records should match the provided schema.
 If successful, the function should return 0, otherwise it should return an ``errno``-compatible error code.

-    The ``const char*`` parameter exists for producers to provide any extra contextual information they want, such as the total number of rows in the stream, statistics, or otherwise.
+    If there is any extra contextual information that the producer wants to provide, it can set :c:member:`ArrowAsyncProducer.additional_metadata` to a non-NULL value.
 This is encoded in the same format as :c:member:`ArrowSchema.metadata`.
-If not ``NULL``, the lifetime is only the scope of the call to this function.
-A consumer who wants to maintain the additional metadata beyond the lifetime of this call *MUST* copy the value themselves.
+The lifetime of this metadata, if not ``NULL``, should be tied to the lifetime of the ``ArrowAsyncProducer`` object.

     Unless the ``on_error`` handler is called, this will always get called exactly once and will be the first method called on this object.
 As such the producer *MUST* populate the ``ArrowAsyncProducer``